What do compressions socks do?

 The main point

-Compression stockings apply pressure to your legs and ankles in order to increase blood flow from your lower extremities to your heart.
+Compression socks apply pressure to your legs and ankles in order to increase blood flow from your lower extremities to your heart.

-If your doctor prescribes compression stockings to treat a condition like venous insufficiency, remember to:
+If your doctor prescribes compression socks to treat a condition like venous insufficiency, remember to:

 - Get properly fitted

 - Follow the instructions for properly putting them on and taking them off.

 - Follow all of your doctor’s recommendations, including when and how long you should wear them.

 - Keep an eye out for any skin changes in the areas where the stockings come into contact with your skin.